Examples

 plot(assessment)

-parameters = sample(1) # sample a single parameter vector
+parameters = sample(1) # sample a parameter vector and spatial locations

 interval(bs) # parametric bootstrap confidence interval